jniluo15/jbcs_git_basics/README.md

 | git | log| --oneline |  Shows a log of commits of a repo (--oneline shows a truncated message)_`q` to exit_|
 | git | status |  |  Shows the state of files in a repo (untracked, modified, staged)|

-Note: `fork` is not on this list because `fork` is not a git command; it is a collaboration-site-specific (both GitHub and GitLab use `fork`) for copying a repository on GitLab to a new location on GitLab.
+Note: `fork` is not on this list because `fork` is not a git command; it is a collaboration-site-specific (both GitHub and GitLab use `fork`) for copying a repository on GitHub to a new location on GitHub.

 ### Git VCS - Branches and Merging
 Git is a VCS (Version Control System).
 There are a few popular ones, but git ends up being a top choice because of its *lightweight* branching and merging feature.